You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 Open yourself up to learning from local cultures, traditions, and people.
 Set yourself some goals at the beginning of your trip, and when you feel blue, actively try to achieve them.

-Connecting with people back home is another way to feel better about being away.
-Or log onto the WiFi and share your pictures, videos, GIFs, and anything else you come up with!
+with people back home is another way to feel better about being away.
+Or log onto the WiFi and share your pictures, videos, GIFs, and anything else you can come up with!

 Writing about your time abroad can also be a great way of capturing your experiences, and can often make for a great record for you to look back on.